 The horizontal welding position is a little more difficult when compared to the flat welding position.
 A welder is expected to practice and perfect the position before performing it.

-2G, which is a groove weld, is done by placing the weld axis in a horizontal plane, or approximately horizontal.
-The face of the joint should be in an approximately vertical plane.
+Place the weld axis in a horizontal plane, or approximately horizontal, to perform 2G, a groove weld.
+The face of the joint should be in approximately a vertical plane.
 In the fillet welding position, which is 2G, the welding is done on the upper side of the surfaces, which is approximately horizontal and lies against an approximately vertical surface.
 The welding torch is usually held at a 45-degree angle.

 Vertical position (3F and 3G)

 In the vertical welding position, the plate and the weld lie vertically or almost vertically.
-The force of gravity pushes the molten metal downward and tends to pile up.
-In other words, either an upward or downhill vertical position can be implied.
+The force of gravity pushes the molten metal downward and it tends to pile up.
+In other words, we can infer either an upward or downhill vertical position.

-In the upward vertical position, the flame is positioned upward and held at a 45-degree angle to the plate.
-This will be achieved if the welder uses the metal from the lower parts of the workpiece to weld against the force of gravity.
-Whilst downhill, the metal from the upper parts and the electric arc’s kinetic force are used.
-The 3F and 3G are the vertical fillets and vertical groove positions.
+While downhill, the metal from the upper parts and the electric arc’s kinetic force are used.
+The 3F and 3G are the vertical fillet and vertical groove positions.

 Overhead Position